nebneb97/nebneb97/README.md

 ---

 ## About Me
-An enthusiastic Computer Science major with a basic background in Network and Cybersecurity.
-Currently seeking practical IT industry experience.
-I am eager to apply my academic foundations and collaborate with dynamic teams to create innovative solutions.
-I have a passion for staying up-to-date with emerging technologies and eager them as well.
-My skills are focused on Mobile Application development, looking forward to apply my knowledge in contributing to new projects.
+Computer Science graduate with a strong foundation in Networking and Cybersecurity, and hands-on experience in mobile and web application development using Flutter, Dart, and modern JavaScript frameworks.
+Passionate about building real-world solutions and contributing to collaborative, tech-driven environments.
+Actively seeking an entry-level role to apply skills in full-stack development, cloud services, and secure system design.

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/.nebneb)